RPMGlobal Continues Share Buy-Back Program

 RPMGlobal Holdings Ltd (AU:RUL) has released an update.

-RPMGlobal Holdings Limited has issued an update on its stock buy-back program, indicating a recent purchase of 20,831 shares to add to the 12,471,422 shares already bought back.
-The company continues its on-market buy-back strategy, as detailed in their daily notification to the ASX under the code RUL for ordinary fully paid shares.
+RPMGlobal Holdings Limited has announced an update on their stock buy-back program, indicating the purchase of an additional 20,521 shares on the previous day, adding to the total 12,492,253 shares bought back to date.
+The buy-back, concerning ordinary fully paid shares, reflects the company’s ongoing strategy to manage its share capital effectively.

 For further insights into AU:RUL stock, check out TipRanks’ Stock Analysis page.